[Date changed–posted 5/8/23 (last revised 8/2/21)]

-All objects (artifacts, specimens, or samples) collected on state- or federally-maintained land remain the property of the state or federal government.
+All objects (artifacts, specimens, or samples) collected on state- or federally maintained land remain the property of the state or federal government.
 Under certain conditions, permission is granted through a permit to collect objects for the purpose of research and study.
 The authorizing agency also may allow the requesting institution to hold objects in trust for an undefined period.
-In all cases, except where specifically stated in the agreement, contract, or permit, the collected objects remain the property of the state of Texas or the United States of America and are not the possessions of the person(s) authorized to collect or the curatorial facility authorized to house them.
-As Texas Tech University is ultimately responsible for the well-being of these objects, appropriate professional practice and ethics are expected of persons and/or departments involved in the collection process.
+In all cases, except where specifically stated in the agreement, contract, or permit, the collected objects remain the property of the State of Texas or the United States of America and are not the possessions of the person(s) authorized to collect or the curatorial facility authorized to house them.
+As Texas Tech University is ultimately responsible for the well-being of these objects, appropriate professional practice and ethics are expected of all persons and/or departments involved in the collection process.

 2. Agreements, Contracts, or Permits

 When permission is granted to collect objects on state or federal land, a letter of agreement, contract, or permit is issued by the authorizing agency.
 The agreement, contract, or permit number must be included in all documentation associated with the collected material.
 A separate held-in-trust agreement is transacted between the authorizing agency and the curatorial facility by which stewardship, but not ownership, of the collected material is transferred to the curatorial facility.